-See the electronic drive unit operating instructions.
+▶ See the operating instructions of the electronic drive unit with E74 version.

-6.2.3 Operation via Pfeiffer Vacuum display and control unit
+6.2.4 Operation via Pfeiffer Vacuum display and control unit

 The connection of a Pfeiffer Vacuum display and control panel permits the controlling of the turbopump via the parameters fixed in the electronic drive unit.